gitbrent/PptxGenJS/docs/speaker-notes.md

 id: speaker-notes
 title: Speaker Notes
 ---

-Add Speaker Notes to any slide.
+Speaker Notes cn be added to a Slide.

 ## Syntax
 ```javascript